 10 Signs to Watch for When Bringing a New Cat Home

 It’s natural to worry when bringing a new cat home.
 You want to help make the transition as easy as possible.
-Here are 10 signs your new cat is adjusting.
+But while cats have eyebrows and eyelashes like us, you won’t be able to read their facial queues quite like a human’s to see what they are really feeling.
+However, here are 10 easy signs to watch for to see if your new cat is adjusting.

 1. Staying Visible Instead of Hiding